vivocha/mongodoki/README.md

 `dbName` -  name of the dockerized DB to connect to;

-`timeout` - max time to wait for the container/db startup, in milliseconds;
+`timeout` - *optional*, max time to wait for the container/db startup, in milliseconds (default: 60000);

+`dbDumpPath` - *optional*, root directory path of a db dump (previously created by MongoDB `mongodump` tool); in case of a successful import the created database on the container will contain the restored data.

 ---
 **Manage the Container**